-- 7.1 Use the stratified random number method for selection of a test site within a test area in accordance with Test Method AS 1289.1.4.2 to determine each test location. - 7.2 At a designated test location, use the guide plate or straightedge to define a test site which is flat and free from depressions.
+- 7.1 Use random stratified sampling to determine sampling and test locations in accordance with the requirements of the specification, sampling plan or testing methodology as appropriate. - 7.2 At a designated test location, use the guide plate or straightedge to define a test site which is flat and free from depressions.
 The test site is formed by a single rectangle being at least the size of the guide plate with the source rod being over the surface of the asphalt at each end of the test area as shown in Figure 1. - 7.3 Sweep all loose material from the test site and sprinkle fine sand on the surface.
 Move the guide plate or straightedge over the surface until the voids are just filled, ensuring that the sand does not form an added layer.
 Remove the guide plate or straightedge.